knife/ogr/README.md

 [![Build Status](https://travis-ci.org/knife/ogr.svg?branch=master)](https://travis-ci.org/knife/ogr)

 General graph library for Ruby.
 Provides sparse(or dense), directed(or undirected) and weighted(or normal) graphs.
+Graph processing algorithms like BFS, DFS, ShortestPaths, MinimumSpanningTree are also included.
+This gem depends only on [DS Gem](https://github.com/knife/ds) which contains other data structures not implemented in Ruby Standard Library.

 ## Installation